SergioFloresCorrea/lol-multipath/README.md

    alphabet (I am sorry).
 4. This code **may** be upgraded for other games that use UDP as their protocol to send information.
 For that, only `Generate Server Map` and `leagueProcessName` would need to be changed.
    I don't play any other games so it is inconvenient to test it, feel free to do it though.

 ## Additional Notes
 This section is just me sharing my insights into the process that, while may have been obvious at first, took me some effort to grasp.
 Firstly, all connections use UDP protocol.
 Second, each big Riot server (i.e "NA", "LAN") is subdivided into many "shards", or mini-servers that handle the incoming packets.
 An initial idea would be to find the addresses of those "shards", which will indeed make things faster, but I wasn't able to do it (and don't think it is possible unless you are a Riot employee).
-If I remmeber something I will add it here.
+If I remember something I will add it here.

 (*) All tests were done using my own internet interfaces, so it may not be fully complete.